jumango/learn-git/learngit/readme.txt

-Git is a version control system.
+Git is a very good version control system.
-Git is free software.
+Git is totally free software.